andreassommer/fpex0/README.md

 # FPEX0: Fokker-Planck-based extrapolation of DSC data to a zero heating rate

 ## Cloning the repository from github

-This repository contains submodules.
+This repository requires the following submodules (also available on github):
+- mmtools
+- optionlists

-The easiest way to receive them is to use the `--recurse-submodules` option:
+The easiest way to receive them is to use the `--recurse-submodules` option when cloning FPEX0:

 ```
 git clone --recurse-submodules git@github.com:andreassommer/fpex0.git
 ```

+Alternatively, you can download the required submodules manually from github into subfolders of the FPEX0 directory.

 ## About FPEX0